pudly/schmopera-hugo/content/articles/loc-luisa-miller.md

 </figure>

 Vocal highlights of the evening came from Joseph Calleja.
 Despite some brief, but surprising, moments of raspiness, the tenor stunned with his superb cantabile and crystalline tone.
 His Act II aria, "Quando le sere al placido," made one's heart soar with his silken tenor voice.
-Maybe I'm the only one who thinks this, but there’s an uncanny resemblance in Calleja's timbre with that of Pavarotti, particularly in the softer end of the spectrum—something that made me listen with even more rapt ears.
+Maybe I'm the only one who thinks this, but there's an uncanny resemblance in Calleja's timbre with that of Pavarotti, particularly in the softer end of the spectrum—something that made me listen with even more rapt ears.

+> Here’s someone who excels at volcanic vocalism and arias that erupt in anger or resentment.

 Similarly captivating in his lyric moments, baritone Quinn Kelsey delivered a multi-dimensional portrayal of Luisa's father.
 Here’s someone who excels at volcanic vocalism and arias that erupt in anger or resentment.
 I still vividly recall his "Cortigiani vil razza dannata" from LOC's _Rigoletto_ two seasons ago.
 In this production, his beautiful Act I aria "Sacra la scelta," was a standout of the evening as were his duets with Stoyanova, who seemed to embody her character more and more as the opera progressed.